 Local console connections to the CLI are formed by directly connecting your management computer or console to the FortiGate unit, using its DB-9 or RJ-45 console port.
 To connect to the local console you need:

-- Terminal emulation software such as HyperTerminal for Microsoft Windows.
+- Terminal emulation software

 To connect to the CLI using a local serial console connection